unvt/portable/Raspberry_Pi_4_Model_B/As_WiFi_AP/04_Setup_dnsmasq.md

 ### Operation check

 - You should do followings
-  - Without connecting to `unvt-portable` WiFi AP
+  - Without connecting to `unvt-portable` WiFi AP but on the same network with Raspberry Pi
     - See http://raspberrypi.local/
   - With connecting to `unvt-portable` WiFi AP
     - See http://raspberrypi.local/